|GPS:||-25.245, 133.945 Google Map · Climbing Area Map|

 goey = heady/scary

 The Australian grading system (Ewbank scale) is perhaps the most sensible scale invented.
-It begins at 1 (level hiking) and is open-ended (currently the hardest climb on the continent is 34 which is roughly 5.14c).
-Good reference points:
+It begins at 1 (level hiking) and is open-ended.
+Some good reference points are:

 18 = 5.9

 19-21 = 5.10a-5.10d